birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/neo_out_blood.md

 **Neonates who just have low pH:** 'Interestingly, a pH as low as 7.00 is usually tolerated by the fetus without any adverse outcome.
 Most infants with a cord pH less than 7.00 do not develop neurologic problems after birth, nor even when followed for 6.5 years.
 An isolated respiratory acidosis is very rarely associated with poor outcomes.
 Thus, infants born with a pH less than 7.00 and without other abnormal clinical findings typically do not require any further investigation or NICU admission.'[[source]](https://www.ncbi.nlm.nih.gov/books/NBK545290/)

-**Neonates with low pH, high base deficit, and other concerning indicators:** 'When a pH less than 7.00 and/or a base deficit of more than 12 mmol/L are associated with other abnormal findings such as abnormal fetal heart tracings, 5-minutes Apgar scores equal to or less than 5, a requirement for intubation, they become strong predictors of poor neurological sequelae.
-Eighty percent of these newborns with clinical indicators of acidemia with a low pH develop seizures in the first few days after birth.
+**Neonates with low pH, high base deficit, and other concerning indicators:** 'When a pH less than 7.00 and/or a base deficit of more than 12 mmol/L are associated with other abnormal findings such as abnormal fetal heart tracings, 5-minutes Apgar scores equal to or less than 5, a requirement for intubation, they become strong predictors of poor neurological sequelae. **80%** of these newborns with clinical indicators of acidemia with a low pH develop seizures in the first few days after birth.
 Previous studies have shown that cord pH less than 7.00 is proportional to the risk and the severity of neurologic abnormalities.
-Furthermore, 80% of infants born with a cord pH less than 6.70 develop symptoms and signs of neonatal encephalopathy.'[[source]](https://www.ncbi.nlm.nih.gov/books/NBK545290/)
+Furthermore, **80%** of infants born with a cord pH less than 6.70 develop symptoms and signs of neonatal encephalopathy.'[[source]](https://www.ncbi.nlm.nih.gov/books/NBK545290/)

 ## Suitability as a model outcome